yang07ly/dius-shopping/README.md

 ## Introduction

 This is a solution to [DiUS Coding Challenge - Computer Store](https://github.com/DiUS/coding-tests/blob/master/dius_shopping.md).
-It is a checkout system that takes in a list of pricing rules, scans the product, computes the applicable promotions and discounts, and outputs a total price.
+It is a checkout system written in NodeJS that takes in a list of pricing rules, scans the product, computes the applicable promotions and discounts, and outputs a total price.
 For information about the sample usage, refer to `test/test.js`.

 ## Author